 The reality in our state, however, is that while potential is evenly distributed across lines of race and class, access to opportunity is not, and is particularly limited for students of color and those growing up in poverty-impacted communities.
 Over 14 percent of Washington residents live in poverty and that number is significantly higher in urban and rural communities.
 Seattle has the third worst homeless crisis in the country and in the Yakima Valley the homeless rate is the highest it has been in a decade.
 Educational outcomes along the lines of race and class are pervasive in nearly all schools across the state and are particularly profound in many urban and rural communities.
 High school graduation rates are in the bottom third in the nation and fewer than half of Washington’s high school graduates go directly to college.

-In essence, Washington is a deeply deceptively state whose boundless opportunity and natural beauty can often mask the deep inequities rooted within.
+In essence, Washington state's natural beauty and strong economy can often mask the deep inequities rooted within it.
 Teach For America corps members play a critical role in eliminating educational inequity so that all children in this state can chase the dreams that are currently only available for some.

 Washington’s opportunity gaps in math and science have not improved in over a decade and are the 12th worst in nation.